saiakarsh193/PyServer/README.md

 ## Sai Akarsh (17-09-21)

 ### Description
-Simple remote terminal hosted on a socket based server.
+Python based simple remote terminal hosted on a socket server.
 The shell allows a few basic commands to communicate with the server.
-Please read [the notes](#note) before running the program.
+Please read the [notes](#note) before running the program.

 ### Commands
 - `upload` to upload a file to the server